tomsterBG/g-rcp/VitaVehicle/README.md

 Test these cases to ensure stability:
 	- What happens if the car is free-falling?
 What if you change car to kill any sideways momentum and fall dead down?
+	- How does the car sound when skidding on/off the road?
+Is the sound infinitely loud?